 Like I said, I have the Tommee Tippee warmer, but I have heard AMAZING things about the Munchkin Electric Bottle Warmer.
 I wish I had known about it before I bought mine.
 From what I understand it is insanely fast to heat up water.
 That can be SO useful when you have a hungry baby to deal with.
 Check it out!

 What items have you found to make your breastfeeding journey easier?
-Leave me a comment below.
+Leave me a comment below or join the conversation in our Facebook group.

 Until next time!